 Overview

-• To avoid, minimize or mitigate disproportionately high and adverse human health and environmental effects, including social and economic effects on minority populations and low-income populations
+- To avoid, minimize or compensate for adverse human health and environmental effects, including social and economic effects.

-• To prevent the denial of, reduction of or significant delay in the receipt of benefits by minority and low-income populations
+- To prevent the denial of, reduction of, or significant delay in the receipt of benefits by affected populations.

 Title VI of the Civil Rights Act of 1964